GMLC-TDC/HELICS/docs/installation/helics_cmake_options.md

 -   `STATIC_STANDARD_LIB`:   \[Default=OFF\] link the standard library as a static library for no additional C++ system dependencies
 -   `HELICS_ENABLE_SWIG`:    \[Default=OFF\] conditional option if `BUILD_MATLAB_INTERACE` or `BUILD_PYTHON_INTERFACE` or `BUILD_JAVA_INTERACE` is selected and no other option that requires swig is used.
 This enables swig usage in cases where it would not otherwise be necessary.
 -   `HELICS_USE_NEW_PYTHON_FIND`:  \[Default=OFF\] if python is required, this option can be set to use newer FindPython routines from CMake, if CMake version in use is >=3.12,  This does change the variables that need to be set to link to a specific python, but can be helpful in some situations with newer python versions.
 -   `Boost_NO_BOOST_CMAKE`: \[Default=OFF\] This is an option related to the Boost find module, but is occasionally needed if a specific version of boost is desired and there is a system copy of BoostConfig.cmake.
-So if an incorrect version of boost is being found even `BOOST_ROOT` is being specified this option might need to be set to `ON`.
+So if an incorrect version of boost is being found even when `BOOST_ROOT` is being specified this option might need to be set to `ON`.

 #### ZeroMQ related Options
 -   `HELICS_USE_SYSTEM_ZEROMQ_ONLY`:  \[Default=OFF\] Only find Zeromq through the system libraries, never attempt a local build.